GabrielDCelery/overthewire-wargames/bandit/level6/README.md

 Also there is the issue of permissions.
 When searching `/` we are usually running into the issue of files that we do not have access to shwing up as error as part of the output.

-One ay to solve that is to redirect the standard error channel using `2>/dev/null` or redirect to standard output then filter the results using grep `2>&1 | grep -v "Permission denied" | grep -v "No such file or directory")`.
+One way to solve that is to redirect the standard error channel using `2>/dev/null` or redirect to standard output then filter the results using grep `2>&1 | grep -v "Permission denied" | grep -v "No such file or directory")`.

 ```
 find / -type f -user bandit7 -group bandit6 -size 33c 2>/dev/null